Author photo credit: Divine Brujeria.

 Here’s a press kit with a high-res headshots.

-Sandy Ernest Allen is a freelance journalist, essayist, author and speaker.
-His work tends to focus on gender and on mental health from a human rights perspective.
-Sandy has contributed to many outlets including Esquire, The Believer, Eater, Cosmopolitan, The Boston Globe, The Cut, Them, 99% Invisible and This American Life, amongst others.
-Sandy’s work has been praised by many, including the The New York Times, The Los Angeles Times, O Magazine and The New Republic.
+Sandy Ernest Allen is a journalist, essayist, author and speaker.
+His work tends to focus on gender and on mental health.
+Sandy has contributed to many outlets including The Boston Globe, Eater, Cosmopolitan, Esquire, The Believer, The Cut, Them, 99% Invisible and This American Life.
+Sandy’s work has been praised by The New York Times, The Los Angeles Times, O Magazine and The New Republic, amongst others.
 His debut book is an innovative work of nonfiction called A Kind of Mirraculas Paradise: A True Story about Schizophrenia (Scribner).
-AKOMP was beloved by many critics, a wide range of fans and it was long-listed as a top work of journalism the decade in 2020 by NYU’s journalism school.
-Sandy’s been the recipient of a MacDowell Fellowship, amongst other awards and honors.
+AKOMP was beloved by many critics, and it was long-listed as a top work of journalism the decade in 2020 by NYU’s journalism school (amongst other honors).

-Sandy is from a small beach town in Northern California.
-He holds two degrees in nonfiction writing (Brown undergrad, then an MFA ‘12 from the University of Iowa).
+Originally from a small beach town in the Bay Area, Sandy received two degrees in nonfiction writing (Brown undergrad and an MFA ‘12 from the University of Iowa).
 He was then BuzzFeed’s Deputy Features editor (2013-2015).
-Nowadays, he lives in the rural Catskills Mountains where he’s often found … singing at his piano or baking bread or out in his garden.
-He now writes a monthly Garden Report for the popular local Catskill Crew newsletter.
+Nowadays, he lives in the rural Catskills Mountains where he’s often found singing at his piano or baking bread or out in his garden.
+He contributes a monthly Garden Report to the popular local Catskill Crew newsletter.
+He is a proud member of the Trans Journalists Association.